bryandugan/bryan-dugan/content/posts/Runcloud config for Craft CMS/Runcloud config for Craft CMS.md

 ## Install Imagick on the server

 This is the preferred image rendering library for Craft CMS.
-It handles transforming images much better than the pre-installed module, GD and is highly recommended for not only Craft, but also WordPress and other popular CMS's.
-RunCloud offers some documentation on other common PHP modules you can obtain here: [https://runcloud.io/docs/guide/cheat-sheet/php#installing-modules](https://runcloud.io/docs/guide/cheat-sheet/php#installing-modules)
+It handles transforming images much better than the pre-installed module, GD, and is highly recommended for not only Craft but also WordPress and other popular CMS's.
+RunCloud offers some documentation on other common PHP modules you can obtain here:[https://runcloud.io/docs/guide/cheat-sheet/php#installing-modules](https://runcloud.io/docs/guide/cheat-sheet/php#installing-modules)

 Start by opening up a terminal window and SSH into your server as your root user.